Quantization of the higher Berry curvature and the higher Thouless pump: Introduction

-For 1d gapped systems without any symmetry and $M$ of the form $S^1\times M'$ where $M'$ is a 2-manifold, the higher Berry class in $H^3(M,\RR)$ can be interpreted as a pump of ordinary Berry curvature on $M'$.
-In this paper we give a physical interpretation of the 2d Thouless pump taking values in $H^2(M,\RR)$.
-It is similar to Laughlin's interpretation of the Hall conductance as the charge of a flux insertion.
-Namely, if one is given a family of gapped $U(1)$-invariant systems (with a fixed $U(1)$ action) parameterized by $M$, then one may ask about the excess Berry curvature of a state with a flux insertion relative to a state without such an insertion.
-Since a flux insertion is a particle-like object, the excess Berry curvature is a well-defined closed 2-form on the parameter space $M$.
-We show that its cohomology class in $H^2(M,\RR)$ is equal to the 2d Thouless pump.
-This relation holds regardless of whether the family of systems in question is in an invertible phase or not.
+In this work, we perform the flux insertion ``at infinity''.
+This involves moving the flux insertion point off to infinity so that the Dirac string goes along the $y$-axis without terminating (see Figure \ref{fig:psirho} in Section \ref{sec:2dThoulessQuant}). $\psi$ is now a family of states on $M\times S^1$ such that for $x\in M$ and $\theta\in S^1$, $\psi_{(x,\theta)}$ equals $(\psi_M)_{x}$ with a $\theta$-domain wall inserted on the $y$-axis, and $\nu$ measures the Berry curvature pumped along the domain wall.
+As discussed in \cite{HermeleEtAl}, the pumping of Berry curvature is given by the higher Berry form $\omega^{(3)}$, and so $\nu = \omega^{(3)}$.
+Only the vertical component $\nu_{vert}$ of this form is well-defined, and in Section \ref{sec:thouless-as-berry} we extract this component and show that it equals $\mu\wedge d\theta$, where $\mu\in \Omega^2(M)$ is a representative of the 2d Thouless pump invariant.
+In Section \ref{sec:2dThoulessQuant} we show that if the states in question are invertible then the proof of ordinary 1d Berry curvature quantization can be adapted to show that $\nu_{vert}$, and thus the 2d Thouless invariant, is quantized.

+Note that the relation $\nu_{vert} = \mu\wedge d\theta$ holds regardless of whether the family of systems in question is in an invertible phase or not.
 In particular, for topologically ordered 2d systems it may happen that the excess Berry curvature associated with a flux insertion has periods which are fractions of $2\pi$.
 This is similar to how the charge of a flux insertion can be a fraction if the system is topologically ordered \cite{LaughlinFQHE}.

-The construction of the integral refinement of the higher Berry class for 1d system was announced in \cite{LocalNoether}.
+A construction of the integral refinement of the higher Berry class for 1d systems was announced in \cite{LocalNoether}.
+A similar integral invariant was also introduced in the thesis \cite{SpeigelThesis}, but the connection to the higher Berry curvature was not proven there.
 We were informed by Y. Ogata about a different approach to the integral higher Berry class for continuous families of 1d and 2d spin systems \cite{OgataKubota}.
 While this paper was in preparation, there appeared two papers which discuss the integral higher Berry class in the context of Matrix Product States \cite{MPS1,MPS2}.